HaticeDemiir/HaticeDemiir/README.md

 ### How to Reach Me
 - **Email:** htc.dmiir01@gmail.com

-I’m always eager to learn, improve, and contribute to meaningful backend projects.
+I’m always eager to learn, improve and contribute to meaningful projects.